dheerajinampudi/dheerajinampudi.com/src/data/about.md

 # Currently

 I am the CTO of Propellor.ai.
-My major responsiblities includes the follwing
+My major responsiblities includes the following

 ## Platform and Product responsibilites